Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 azimuth guidance directive on the ADI rather than the INS.
 The ADI's vertical needle will appear when the AGM-45 position is selected on the pedestal switch which is the NORM position.

+> 🚧 The TGT/MSL REJ switch functionality for Shrikes has not been fully implemented and is subject to change.

 The attack is performed like a loft bombing profile; the Phantom is flown over the IP at the intended altitude and airspeed, with the bomb release button being held from the point of flyover.
 The countdown timer initiates, the horizontal ADI bar appears to maintain level flight, and the